 Ever heard about turbulence in airplanes?

-The changes in the air surrounding the plane or any flying object are called turbulence.
+The changes in the air surrounding the plane or any flying object are called turbulence in airplane.
 Air is a fluid(any substance that flows is called a fluid).
 The currents of air keep changing as they change direction, speed, etc. It is considered the most unpredictable hindrance to pilots in flying.
 Read more about Jet Aircrafts.

 What causes turbulence?